-To put it in more general terms, a healthy dog breed is simply one that does not need constant and/or extensive veterinary treatment for any number of hereditary disorders.
-Furthermore, there has been a prevalent piece of wisdom stating that mixed-breed dogs are always healthier and less susceptible to genetic disorders than purebred dogs.
+To put it in more general terms, a healthy dog breed is simply one that does not need constant and/or extensive veterinary treatment for any number of hereditary issues.
+Furthermore, there has been a prevalent piece of wisdom stating that mixed-breed dogs are always healthier and less susceptible to genetic problems than purebred dogs.

-However, a 2013 study in the Journal of the American Veterinary Medical Association examined this claim with more than 27,000 patient cases and the 24 most common hereditary canine diseases.
-The study concluded that of the 24 disorders, 13 had no significant difference between the two groups.
-One disorder was more prevalent in mixed-breed dogs, and 10 were more prevalent in purebred dogs.
+However, a 2013 study in the Journal of the American Veterinary Medical Association examined this claim with more than 27,000 patient cases and the 24 most common hereditary canine issues.
+The study concluded that of the 24 issues, 13 had no significant difference between the two groups.
+One issue was more prevalent in mixed-breed dogs, and 10 were more prevalent in purebred dogs.